 Immediately following an accident, your energy and focus should be entirely on receiving the proper and necessary medical care.

 When ready, it is important to get an attorney involved in order to facilitate the proper payment of medical bills; investigate insurance benefits; collect accident information, evidence, and witness statements; and handle any inquiries from insurance carriers or investigators.

 After hiring a personal injury lawyer near you, your job is simply to focus 100% of your time and attention on your recovery.
 This means following the instructions of your medical providers and making the necessary appointments to achieve a full recovery.

 Itʼs our job to manage the coordination of medical bills, keep insurance companies apprised of your recovery status, handle requests for statements from you, and otherwise prepare your file for a lawsuit.

 Settlement is a voluntary process whereby an insurance carrier offers compensation in the form of money in order to avoid a lengthy lawsuit or trial.
 Insurers consider the extent of injuries, pain and suffering, the amount of medical bills, any lost wages, and any permanency when making an offer to settle.
 Insurers will also consider the extent to which their insurer is at fault in the accident.

-Generally, it is not advisable to settle a personal injury case until a full recovery has been achieved.
+Generally, it is not advisable to settle a trial case until a full recovery has been achieved.
 After accepting a settlement offer, the case is closed and cannot be reopened should additional injuries be discovered, or the severity of injuries increase.